mchapman87501/mesa_shape_fingerprinter/README.md

 ## Building

-This repository uses CMake 3.31 or later.
+This repository uses [CMake](https://cmake.org) 3.31 or later, and it defaults to the [ninja](https://ninja-build.org) build system generator.
+Some unit tests depend on [Python](https://python.org) 3.12 or later.

 Several build configurations are supported.
 Here's how to build the default (Debug) configuration.